Clásica de San Sebastián: Recent occurrences

 On 3 August 2019 Remco Evenepoel scored his first World Tour victory when he won the Clásica de San Sebastián.
 He escaped from the field, accompanied by Toms Skujiņš about 20 km from the finish, dropping his companion on the last hill and soloing to victory.
 He became the third youngest rider to win a classic.
-Evenepoel subsequently won the 2022 and 2023 editions of the race, equalling the three victories of Lejarreta.
+Evenepoel subsequently won the 2022 and 2023 editions of the race, equalling the three victories of Lejarreta, and in 2026 with his fourth win surpassing Lejaretta.

 Route

 It has always started and finished in San Sebastián and the initial and intermediate section has been variable in all its editions so its total mileage has not been the same although it has almost always been around 230 km.
 Its maximum difficulty is the top of Jaizquíbel (classified as 1st category) located in the first editions about 15 km from the finish, although with progressive changes it has been moving away from the finish.
 Thus in those first editions it was climbed on the Fuenterrabía slope until, in order to offer other alternatives, giving the opportunity to other types of riders and not favoring so much the climbers, it was decided to climb the opposite slope of Pasajes to place the pass at about 30 km from the finish.

 As in 2000, a group of 53 riders arrived after Jaizkibel in 2001, the Gurutze pass (classified as 3rd category) was included, replacing the Gaintzurizketa pass, leaving Jaizkibel 32 km from the finish.
 This change initially caused a more selected group to arrive.
 However, after the 2006 edition, in which a group of 51 riders arrived, other alternatives were sought and progressively introduced.
 In 2008 Gurutze was replaced by Gaintzurizketa+Arkale (catalogued as 2nd category) placing Jaizkibel at 38.5 km from the finish.
 Then, in 2010, a circuit was added repeating twice the hard part of the race (Jaizkibel and Gaintzurizketa+Arkale).
 Finally, in 2014, another circuit was introduced inside San Sebastián passing twice through the finish line to climb the Igueldo pass -on the slope called Bordako Tontorra- (classified as 2nd category) at 7 km from the finish line, but leaving the last pass through Jaizkibel at 53.9 km from the finish line.
 This last change has not been without criticism since it can condition the race a lot as it could avoid distant attacks and favor climbers something that was wanted to be avoided in the first editions.

 In the 2018 edition the race continues to be run in the surroundings of the province of Guipuzcoa in the Basque Country up to the city of San Sebastián, likewise, the total number of mountain passes is maintained with 8 passes, of which Jaizquíbel and Arkale are climbed twice with the purpose of causing a strong selection in the race, later the cyclists face the last pass of Murgil Tontorra with a length of 1.8 kilometers at 11.3% to then descend and finish above the city of San Sebastián.